Dowling1dow/DistributedBettingService/README.md

-# DistributedBettingService
+# Distributed Betting Service
-This project was part of COMP30220 Distributed Systems at University College Dublin.
+This project was part of the Distributed Systems module at University College Dublin.